|Index|SAP Edge Integration Cell on SUSE

 The following instructions describe only one variant of installing Redis which is called Redis Cluster.
 There are other possible ways to set up Redis that are not covered in this guide.
 Check if you require Redis Sentinel instead of Redis Cluster.

-Although Redis is available for deployment using the Rancher Prime Apps, we recommend using the Rancher Application Collection.
-The Redis chart can be found at https://apps.rancher.io/applications/redis .
+Although Redis is available for deployment using the SUSE Rancher Prime Apps, we recommend using the Rancher Application Collection.
+The Redis chart can be found at https://apps.rancher.io/applications/redis.

 To deploy the chart, create the related namespace and imagePullSecret first.
 To create the namespace, run:

-Instructions how to create the imagePullSecret can be found in Section 11.1, “Creating an imagePullSecret for the Rancher Application Collection”
+Instructions how to create the imagePullSecret can be found in Section 14.1, “Creating an imagePullSecret for the Rancher Application Collection”.

-If you want to use self-signed certificates, you can find instructions how to create such in Section 11.3, “Using self-signed certificates”
+To use self-signed certificates, find instructions on how to create them in Section 14.3.1, “Creating self-signed certificates”.

 Before you can install the application, you need to log in to the registry.
-You can find the instruction in Section 11.2, “Login into the Application Collection Registry”
+You can find the instructions in Section 14.2, “Logging in to the Application Collection Registry”.

-Create a file values.yaml which holds some configurations for the Redis Helm chart.
-The configuration may look like:
+Create a file values.yaml to store some configurations for the Redis Helm chart.
+The configuration might look like the following:

 images: